Talkala logo

 How number subscriptions work

-Dedicated numbers are billed separately from your calling wallet.
-A number subscription is a recurring Stripe charge that keeps the number active for features like inbound SMS and caller identity.
-Two billing streams.
-Two separate things.
+Dedicated numbers are billed separately from calling wallet balance.
+A number subscription is a recurring Stripe charge that keeps the number active for supported features such as outbound caller ID and inbound SMS.

-• Buying a number does not pull from wallet balance.
-It is a separate charge.
+• Buying a number does not use wallet balance.
+It is a separate recurring charge.

 • Manage number billing through Stripe billing tools inside the app.